-Jared D. Lozano has been acting warden at the California Medical Facility since November 2018.
+Jared D. Lozano has been the Warden at the California Medical Facility since 2018.

-He served as the Chief Deputy Warden at Folsom state Prison from 2015 to 2018.
-He was acting Chief Deputy Warden at the California Health Care Facility from 2013 to 2015 and California State Prison, Solano (CSP-Solano) in 2013.
+Mr. Lozano served as the Chief Deputy Warden at Folsom State Prison from 2015 to 2018.
+He was acting Chief Deputy Warden at California Health Care Facility from 2013 to 2015 and California State Prison, Solano (CSP-Solano) in 2013.

-He began his career with the CDCR in 1997 as a Correctional Officer at CSP-Solano, where he also was promoted to Correctional Lieutenant after he returned from DVI.
+He served as an acting Correctional Administrator, Facility Captain, and Correctional Sergeant at Deuel Vocational Institution.
+He began his career with the CDCR in 1997 as a Correctional Officer at CSP-Solano where he also served as a Correctional Lieutenant.